Flag of the Netherlands: Statenvlag

 Red as replacement for orange appeared as early as 1597, but more often after about 1630, as indicated by paintings of that time.
 Red gradually replaced orange (1630–60) as a sign of political change and growing dissociation of the Republic from the House of Orange.
 It appears that prior to 1664, the red-white-blue tricolour was commonly known as the "Flag of Holland" (Hollandsche Vlag); named after one of the revolting provinces.
-In 1664, the States of Zeeland, one of the other revolting provinces, complained about this, and a resolution of the States-General introduced the name "States Flag" (Statenvlag), which the red, white and blue tricolour will be known hereafter.
+In 1664, the States of Zeeland, another revolting province, complained about this, and a resolution of the States-General introduced the name "States Flag" (Statenvlag), which the red, white and blue tricolour will be known hereafter.
 The Dutch navy between 1588 and 1630 had always displayed the Prince's Flag, and after 1663 always the States Flag, with both flag variants being in use during the period of 1630–1662.

 The red-white-blue triband flag as used in the 17th century is said to have influenced the designs of both the seminal Russian flag and the French flag.
 In turn, these two flags would later influence many others.